US seeks dignified return of Rohingya refugees to Myanmar

 “It (repatriation) has to be voluntary.
 People have to feel like it’s safe to go home.
 If they don’t feel like it’s safe to go home, it’s probably not going to be safe to go home.
 They have to have a dignified return.
 That means treating the people well as they decide to return home,” she said.

-Nauert also said that Bangladesh has been so generous in accepting hundreds of thousands of refugees and the US government has provided significant financial assistance to help.
+Nauert also said that Bangladesh has been so generous in accepting hundreds of thousands of refugees and the US government has provided significant financial assistance.

 For all the latest World News, download Indian Express App